 The charges and allegations against the remaining defendants are merely accusations and they are considered innocent unless and until proven guilty.

-Defense counsel: Joseph Fusella Esq., Bloomfield, N.J.
+Joseph Fusella Esq., Bloomfield, N.J.

 Michael N. Pedicini Esq., Chatham, N.J.